bloxstreet/support/guides/training-guide.md

 The next part of training is the Pharmacy Explanation.
 In this explanation, you will be responsible for informing your LRs about the pharmacy in BloxStreet.

+### SubShoppe Explanation
+{: .text-purple-100 }
+{: .no_toc }

+The SubShoppe Explanation is after the Pharmacy Explanation.
+In this explanation, you will be responsible for informing your LRs about BloxStreet's SubShoppe.

 ### Register Test
 {: .text-purple-100 }
 {: .no_toc }